 • Still need convincing?
 You get to wake up every day with your best friend.

-Beware – once you invite your dog to your bed, it might not be easy to take back that invitation.
-Also, you’ll want to teach your dog where to sleep in the bed, so that you can both be comfortable.
+Just watch out: once you invite your dog to your bed, it might not be easy to take back that invitation.
+You’ll also want to teach your dog where to sleep in the bed, so that you can both be comfortable.

-With all the benefits of having a dog, it’s no surprise that sleeping with your fur-baby can also have a positive impact on your well-being.
+But with all the benefits of having a dog, it’s no surprise that sleeping with your buddy can also have a positive impact on your well-being.

 But it’s not always so simple.
 Below are some downsides to sleeping with your dog in bed, which might make you decide against it.